Pece17/LinuxServerManagement/README.md

 sudo apt-get update
 ```

-Start the installation by ensuring that all the packages used by docker as dependencies are installed
+Start the installation by ensuring that all the packages used by Docker as dependencies are installed

 ```
 sudo apt -y install apt-transport-https ca-certificates curl gnupg2 software-properties-common